Anti-spam legislation

-Wooxy serves users throughout the world, and different laws govern email in various countries.
-It’s best to consult a professional in your area about what laws or regulations apply to the emails you’re sending.
-Failure to comply with the rules governing the email you’re sending can result in legal consequences, such as fines of hundreds of dollars per recipient.
+Wooxy serves users worldwide, and different laws govern email in various countries.
+It’s best to consult a professional in the area about which laws or regulations apply to sending emails.
+Failure to comply with the rules governing email can result in legal consequences, including fines of hundreds of dollars per recipient.

 Australia